-Wendy Lazarus is founder of and senior advisor to The Children’s Partnership, a national, nonprofit organization founded in 1993 to advance the interests of America’s children and families—especially those at risk of being left behind.
-Its primary mission is to ensure that all children have the resources and the opportunities they need to grow up healthy and to lead productive lives.
+Wendy Lazarus is Co-Founder of and Senior Advisor to The Children’s Partnership (TCP), a national, nonprofit organization founded in 1993 to advance the interests of America’s children and families—especially those at risk of being left behind.
+In 2015, she co-led an executive transition, turning over leadership of the organization to Mayra Alvarez, the current President of TCP.

-Under her leadership at The Children’s Partnership, children and the use of digital opportunity is now a forefront policy issue in the United States.
-Ms. Lazarus helped secure first-in-the-nation technology policy gains in California and has directed the development of an online technology policy resource used across the country and internationally.
-She has accomplished pioneering work on the content dimension of the digital divide, having co-authored the first comprehensive report on Internet content from the standpoint of the needs of underserved Americans.
-The Children’s Partnership has also developed a portal to help low-income and underserved communities use and create online content and has produced a widely used Parent’s Guide to the Internet.
+She also carried out pioneering work on the content dimension of the digital divide, having co-authored the first comprehensive report on Internet content from the standpoint of the needs of underserved Americans.
+The Children’s Partnership also developed a portal to help low-income and underserved communities use and create online content and produced a widely used Parent’s Guide to the Internet.

-In addition, Ms. Lazarus works continuously to ensure that every child in America has access to quality health care and has led a number of health reform efforts, including major improvements in the federal Medicaid program for children.
-Her organization is currently helping advance The 100% Campaign, a California-based effort to provide health coverage to every child.
-With Ms. Lazarus’s leadership, The Children’s Partnership has also spearheaded the creation and roll-out of Express Lane Eligibility, pioneering to use technology to expedite enrollment in public health insurance programs for hundreds of thousands of uninsured children through other public programs in which they are already enrolled.
-Ms. Lazarus has also helped define the next frontier in health care for children—the deployment of new technologies such as telemedicine to improve children’s health.
+In addition, Ms. Lazarus has worked to ensure that every child in America has access to quality health care and has led a number of health reform efforts, including major improvements in the federal Medicaid program for children.
+While at TCP, she helped create and lead the 100% Campaign, a California-based effort which succeeded in its goal of enabling all children to get health coverage.
+With Ms. Lazarus’s leadership, The Children’s Partnership also spearheaded the creation and roll-out of Express Lane Eligibility, pioneering a way to use technology to expedite enrollment in public health insurance programs for hundreds of thousands of uninsured children through other public programs in which they are already enrolled.
+Ms. Lazarus also developed the next frontier in health care for children—the deployment of new technologies such as telehealth to improve children’s health.